fluteijn-utrecht/KISS-frontend/src/components/tabs/README.md

     >
       <template #success="{ data }">
         <p>
-          This is the fifth tab panel but you can't reach it because it is disabled.
+          This is the fifth tabpanel but you can't reach it because it is disabled.
         </p>
       </template>